-Speakers: Michael S. Kun and Betsy Johnson
+Speakers: Allen B. Roberts and Michael S. Kun

 The legislative battle for health care reform may have ended, but it continues to resonate in Congress and on the campaign trail for 2010 and beyond and as court challenges are mounted.
 For employers subject to an array of existing laws, the health care reform battle and its lessons may not be felt in more new laws.
 Instead, employers may see more immediate changes in priorities and initiatives by administrative agencies staffed with newly appointed decision-makers.
 As a result, existing laws may be enforced in ways never contemplated by legislators or courts — or by the businesses and other organizations that think they know their legal rights and responsibilities.

 Going into the second year of his administration, President Obama had not filled a number of important agency vacancies.
 That changed for the National Labor Relations Board (NLRB) and the Equal Employment Opportunity Commission (EEOC) on March 27, 2010 when recess appointments — appointments that had not received prior Senate approval — reshaped the agencies having power to interpret and enforce laws that can broadly impact management by employers and the costs they incur.

 Employers are becoming increasingly vulnerable to government investigation of their employment practices.
 Flush with increased funding from President Obama’s 2010 budget, and banking on similarly large increases contained in the proposed 2011 budget, a number of government agencies, including the EEOC and the Department of Labor (DOL), have already begun to implement more expansive and aggressive enforcement programs.

 At this breakfast briefing, we will identify some of the most serious issues on the government’s agenda and provide practical guidance on the steps employers should take now to prevent potentially costly investigations and litigation.

 I. More Change Is on the Way